Position

 Responsibilities:

-• Cut, thread, and fit pipes using various tools and equipment.
+• Cut, bend, and thread pipes using various hand tools and machinery.

 Qualifications